Roboy/RoboyVR/00_sphinx_documentation/documentation/StateVisualization/2_DeveloperManual.rst

     :alt: Image could not be loaded

     Sequence of method calls after user touch input initialized by Unity's update function

-**Scripts:**

-**Game objects:**
- General game objects, which belong to the scene but not the UI, include Roboy, the background and the camera rig containing the SteamVR controllers and headset.

 UI  Implementation and Structure
 --------------------------------